 Group assignments require you to discuss answers in groups.
 You must adhere to the netiquette policies outlined below.
-There are rubrics for discussions, but keep in mind that posts should make educated initial posts about the topic and properly cite sources and provide constructive criticism and feedback for groupmates' posts.
+Keep in mind that posts and discussions should make educated initial comments about the topic and properly cite sources and provide constructive criticism and feedback for groupmates.